SHAO-Jiaqi757/FoldAct/README.md

 **FoldAct** is a framework for training long-horizon reinforcement learning agents with context folding, addressing the fundamental non-stationary observation problem that arises when summary actions modify the agent's future observation space.

+- **[foldact-7b-local-qwen-2.5-it](https://huggingface.co/Luuvy/foldact-7b-local-qwen-2.5-it)**: A 7B parameter model fine-tuned from Qwen2.5-7B-Instruct using FoldAct framework.

 ## Installation